Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-The Chen--Ruan cohomology decomposes as in Definition \ref{decompo}:
+as a rational vector space. \end {definition} The Chen--Ruan cohomology decomposes as in Definition \ref{decompo}

-\subsection{The Inertia Stack of \mun \ and \mbun}
+\subsection{The inertia stack of \mun \ and \mbun}

 The twisted sectors in case $n=1$ are well known as a direct consequence of the Weierstrass Theorem.
 We refer to \cite[III.1]{silverman} for the basic material on this topic.
 First of all, recall that every curve of the form: is a smooth genus $1$ curve.
-If, instead: then $\tilde{C}$ is a nodal curve of arithmetic genus $1$, geometric genus $0$ and one node.
-The following result describes all the genus $1$ curves with a marked point this way.
+If, instead: then ${C}_{a,b}$ is a nodal curve of arithmetic genus $1$, geometric genus $0$ and one node.
+All genus $1$ curves with a marked point admit this description.